 The company continues to invest in plant and equipment and to ensure we have a modern fleet able to perform the work to a high standard.
-The company is working towards the ACC fleetsaver accreditation ensuring we have good processes around plant maintenance and driver management.
+The company will be audited against the ACC fleetsaver accreditation during 2016-17.

 Outlook